 Latest Beirut Articles

-Watch the official video for the band’s title track single from their upcoming new album.
+Watch the video for “Landslide,” the latest single from the upcoming new Beruit album, ‘Gallipoli.’

 Latest Beirut Setlist